 CyberCPA – Cyber Coverage

-Cyber attacks and data breaches continue to make the news, with the proliferation of web-based technologies and increased usage of mobile devices for business purposes.
-Small to mid-size firms are just as vulnerable as larger organizations.
+Cyber attacks and data breaches continue to make the news, and small to mid-size firms are just as vulnerable as larger organizations.
 Unlocked computers, lost mobile devices, stale security passwords, and network hacker attacks are just some of the ways CPA firms are exposed to data breaches and cyber risk.

 Consider This: NAS Insurance claims results show that costs associated with a data breach can conservatively range from $10 to $30 per record for breach response services such as client notifications, IT services, legal expenses and communication costs.
+This range does not include indirect costs such as reputation loss and increased client churn (lost clients).
 A firm with 2,000 client records, at a rate of $20 per record for breach response, may potentially incur over $40,000 worth of expenses.
 A single incident of this nature can significantly impact a firm’s financial bottom line and reputation.

 Core coverages (first-party) include